-Another move, this time back to the
+Another move, this time back to

-had grown increasingly uncomfortable with the
+changing day.
+I had grown increasingly uncomfortable with the

 idea that the remains as currently exposed were part of the

 more I was inclined to see the block of roughly coursed rubble

 order to resolve this question we took out the remaining area of

-topsoil and some of the underlying rubble to see if there was a faced
+topsoil and some of the underlying rubble to see if there was a

+later rubble spreads.
 More to the point it consisted of two

 its incompleteness rather than rustic walling.